aLECChe/MMM-HKWeather/README.md

 To update the module to the latest version:

-In your terminal, go to your MagicMirror's Module folder:
+In your terminal, go to MMM-HKWeather's folder:
 ```javascript
 cd ~/MagicMirror/modules/MMM-HKWeather
 ```